 What to Do: Gateway Arch National Park, St. Louis Aquarium at Union Station, City Museum, Science Center, Saint Louis Zoo, and The Magic House.

-Where to Stay: Hotel with Indoor Pool and Free Parking with Breakfast
+Where to Stay: Hotel with Indoor Pool with a Free Breakfast

 READ NEXT: BEST MIDWEST FAMILY VACATION WITH TODDLERS